NLnetLabs/rpki-doc/source/routinator/daemon.rst

 data is also available in a number of useful output formats, such as CSV, JSON, RPSL and a format specifically for `OpenBGPD <http://openbgpd.org>`_.

-Routinator supports RPKI-RTR as specified in `RFC 8210
-<https://tools.ietf.org/html/rfc8210>`_ as well as the older version from `RFC 6810
-<https://tools.ietf.org/html/rfc7730>`_.
-Like the HTTP server, the RTR server is not
-started by default, nor does it have a default host or port.
+Like the HTTP server, the RTR server is not started by default, nor does it have a default host or port.
 Thus, in order to start the RTR server at 192.0.2.13 and 2001:0DB8::13 on port 3323, run this command:

 .. code-block:: bash